 Mouad Belrhouate (b.
 1987) is a Moroccan rapper and human rights activist who goes by the name El Haqed (Arabic: الحاقد, “The Enraged”).

 El Haqed rose to prominence when he was imprisoned for critisising the king of Morocco, Mohammed VI.
-In 2011, El Haqed’s hit song Baraka Min Elskate (“Stop the Silence”) roused people to take to the streets in defiance of what he rapped was the state’s monopoly on major industries – from phosphate extraction to telecoms – and its violent backlash against dissent.
+In 2011, El Haqed’s hit song Baraka Min Elskate (“Stop the Silence”) roused people to take to the streets in defiance of the state’s monopoly on major industries – from phosphate extraction to telecoms – and its violent backlash against dissent.

 AR-Safe Haven Helsinki, Spring 2015

 El Haqed’s residency is curated by Perpetuum Mobile, it is organised in partnership with HIAP, Perpetuum Mobile and SafeMUSE.
 It is as a part of the Nordic Fresh Air Programme funded by the Nordic Culture Point.